julian-carpenter/airynet/README.md

-# Machine-Learning assisted classification of diffraction images
+# Using deep neural nets for classification of diffraction images

+## Description

+This is the code for the paper _Using deep neural nets for classification of diffraction images_, Zimmermann et al. 2018, doi: 000

-## Overview
+## Abstract

-With the recent advent of short wavelength Free-Electron-Laser (FEL) it is possible to obtain high-intensity x-ray pulses with femtosecond duration.
-This allows for coherent diffraction imaging (CDI) experiments on individual nanosized objects with a single x-ray laser shot.

-At the “LINAC Coherent Light Source” (LCLS), for instance, with a repetition rate of 120 Hz a typical hit-ratio of 20 % can be achieved [^1] [^2] .
-The European XFEL facility will even top that with a maximum repetition rate of 27 000 Hz [^3].
-This may add up to several million diffraction pattern in a single 12 hour shift.
-While storing such large amounts of data is feasible, this mere data volume represents a severe problem for the data analysis.

-We here propose a workflow scheme to drastically reduce the amount of work needed for the categorization of large data-sets of diffraction patterns.
-First a classification and viewer is used for classifying manually selected high quality diffraction pattern.
-These patterns are then used as training data for a Residual Convolutional Neural Network (RCNN).
-The RCNN is designed for the classification of data for efficient indexing and subsequent analysis.

-[^1]: *Emma, et al. First lasing and operation of an ångstrom-wavelength free-electron laser.
-Nat.
-Photonics, 4(9):641–647, 2010.
-ISSN 1749-4885. doi: 10.1038/nphoton.2010.176.*

-[^2]: *Bostedt, et al. Linac Coherent Light Source: The first five years.
-Rev. Mod.
-Phys., 88(1):015007, 2016.
-ISSN 0034-6861. doi: 10.1103/RevModPhys.88.015007.*

-[^3]: *Schneidmiller.
-Photon beam properties at the European XFEL.
-Technical report, XFEL, Hamburg, 2011.*

-[^4]: *He, et al. Deep Residual Learning for Image Recognition.
-2015.*

-[^5]: *Szegedy, et al. Inception-v4, Inception-airynet and the Impact of Residual Connections on Learning.
-2016.*

-[^6]: *He, et al. Identity Mappings in Deep Residual Networks.
-2016.*
+Intense short-wavelength pulses from Free-Electron-Lasers (FELs) and high-harmonic-generation (HHG) sources enable diffractive imaging of individual nano-sized objects with a single x-ray laser shot.
+Due to the high repetition rates, large data sets with up to several million diffraction patterns are typically obtained in FEL particle diffraction experiments, representing a severe problem for data analysis.
+Assuming a dataset of K diffraction patterns with M x N pixels, a high dimensional space (K x M x N) has to be analyzed.
+Thus feature selection is crucial as it reduces the dimensionality.
+This is typically achieved via custom-made algorithms that do not generalize well, e.g. feature extraction methods applicable to spherically shaped patterns but not to arbitrary shapes.
+This work exploits the possibility to utilize a deep neural network (DNN) as a feature extractor.
+% A workflow scheme is proposed based on a residual convolutional neural net (ResNet), that drastically reduces the amount of work needed for the classification of large diffraction datasets, only a small fraction of the data has to be manually classified.
+A residual convolutional DNN (ResNet) is trained in a supervised manner utilizing a small training set of manually labeled data.
+In addition to that we enhance the classification accuracy by proposing a novel activation function, which takes the intrinsic scaling of diffraction pattern into account, and benchmark two widely used DNN architectures.
+Furthermore, an approach to be more robust to highly noisy data using two-point cross correlation maps is presented.
+We conduct all experiments on two large datasets, first, data from a wide-angle X-ray scattering (WAXS) experiment on Helium nanodroplets, conducted at the LDM endstation of the FERMI free-electron laser in Trieste, and second, a small-angle X-ray scattering (SAXS) dataset from the CXI-database (CXIDB) , provided as part of an ongoing effort to advance the programmatic and algorithmic description of diffraction images .